Dr. Garner then tried using marketing by participating at local fairs, and parades and providing seminars at schools and breed clubs.

 Rehabilitation of pets is challenging, because getting a pet to do an exercise that they do not want to do or that may be painful for them to do at first is difficult.
 Therefore, Dr. Garner and Safari practice a method of rehabilitation called Fear Free Rehabilitation.
 Fear Free means we first build trust, we first establish a line of communication, we first reassure then we train.
 Dogs have an innate desire to please and we tap into that desire, showing a pet how to please us and how to please himself (by receiving treats) to exercise the part of the body needing the movement.

 We have specialized tools and techniques taught in formal classes.
 We are certified canine rehabilitation specialists operating with the best tools in an environment of fear free encouragement.
-See our youtube.com channel Safari Pet Rehabilitation
+Watch us in action by visiting Safari’s Pet Rehabilitation channel on Vimeo.

-Our facility has underwater treadmills, land treadmills, cavaletti, Pilates, electrostimulation therapy, therapeutic laser, therapeutic ultrasound, TENS therapy and trained specialists and technicians that know how to make use of these modalities to benefit the pet in need of rehabilitation.
+Our facility has underwater treadmills, land treadmills, cavaletti, Pilates, electrostimulation therapy, therapeutic laser, therapeutic ultrasound, TENS (Transcutaneous Electrical Nerve Stimulation) therapy and trained specialists and technicians that know how to make use of these modalities to benefit the pet in need of rehabilitation.

 To further advance our knowledge of canine rehabilitation, Dr. Garner and his wife Dr. Susan Mooney/Garner have attended the Canine Rehabilitation Certificate Program at the University of Tennessee